 How do we keep teeth straight after braces?

 Orthodontic treatment can achieve long-lasting results if you follow your orthodontist’s aftercare advice carefully.

-After we remove your braces, we’ll fit retainers to maintain your results and supervise your retention for five years.
+After we remove your braces, we’ll fit retainers to maintain your results and supervise your retention for one year.